Forming Your New Mexico Corporation

 You must also determine ownership of your corporation through the issuance of shares of stock.
 The two classes of stock that your corporation can issue are preferred stock and common stock.
 Most corporations forgo preferred stock and instead issue only common stock, which offers basic ownership stake and voting rights.
 Your corporation might be interested in issuing preferred stock, however, to ensure special guarantees to certain stockholders, such as dividends, voting rights, and more.
 Another important step is to determine your corporation's stock par value.
 The par value determines the minimum price at which shares can be issued.

 As noted above, there are several steps in the Articles of Incorporation process that can be assisted and completed by a formation service or attorney.
 When an attorney serves as your incorporator, you are free to keep your personal information private.
-Additionally, enlisting an attorney as your registered agent is a smart way to ensure your articles are filed correctly and your corporation maintains good standing with the state.
+Additionally, enlisting our service as your registered agent is a smart way to ensure your articles are filed correctly and your corporation maintains good standing with the state.